 - A. Except as otherwise provided in this article, no person having a domicile elsewhere than in this state is eligible for classification as an in-state student for tuition purposes. - B. A person is not entitled to classification as an in-state student until he or she is domiciled in this state for one year preceding the official starting day of the semester, except that a person whose domicile is in this state is entitled to classification as an in-state student if: - 1.
 His or her parent's domicile is in this state and his parent is allowed to claim him or her as an exemption for state and federal tax purposes. - 2.
-He or she is an employee of an employer which transferred him or her to this state for employment purposes or he or she is the spouse of such employee. - C. The domicile of an unemancipated person is that of such person's parent. - D. An unemancipated person who remains in this state when such person's parent, who had been domiciled in this state, removes from this state is entitled to classification as an in-state student until attainment of the degree for which currently enrolled, as long as such person maintains continuous attendance. - E. A person who is a member of the Armed Forces of the United States and who is stationed in this state pursuant to military orders or who is the spouse or a dependent child of a person who is a member of the armed forces of the United States and who is stationed in this state pursuant to military orders is entitled to classification as an in-state student.
+He or she is an employee of an employer which transferred him or her to this state for employment purposes or he or she is the spouse of such employee. - 3.
+He or she is an employee of a school district in this state and is under contract to teach on a full-time basis, or is employed as a full-time non-certified classroom aide, at a school within that school district.
+For purposes of this paragraph, he or she is eligible for classification as an in-state student only for courses necessary to complete the requirements for certification by the state board of education to teach in a school district in this state.
+No member of his or her family is eligible for classification as an in-state student if he or she is eligible for classification as an instate student pursuant to this paragraph. - C. The domicile of an unemancipated person is that of such person's parent. - D. An unemancipated person who remains in this state when such person's parent, who had been domiciled in this state, removes from this state is entitled to classification as an in-state student until attainment of the degree for which currently enrolled, as long as such person maintains continuous attendance. - E. A person who is a member of the Armed Forces of the United States and who is stationed in this state pursuant to military orders or who is the spouse or a dependent child of a person who is a member of the armed forces of the United States and who is stationed in this state pursuant to military orders is entitled to classification as an in-state student.
 The student does not lose in-state student classification while in continuous attendance toward the degree for which he or she is currently enrolled.